texastribune/styleguides/newtribunestyle.md

 #### Paragraphs

 Paragraph entities are given base font sizes and styles.
+Paragraphs are rendered in PT Serif.

 <p class="font-xs">This is an example paragraph.</p>